Saturn Outlook: Production

 The Outlook, along with the other Lambda-based vehicles, was built in the Delta Township Assembly plant near Lansing, Michigan.
-Production on the Saturn Outlook and its twin the GMC Acadia had both began on May 24, 2006 for the 2007 model year.
+Production on the Saturn Outlook and its twin the GMC Acadia had both begun on May 24, 2006 for the 2007 model year.

 In December 2006, all production and sales of the Outlook (and the GMC Acadia) were temporarily stopped due to the engine mounts not having holes drilled to release accumulated water, as well as an issue with potentially faulty rivets in the load floor just forward of the rear hatch.
 The assembly process was quickly adjusted, and dealerships were told to fix the problems themselves before offering the Outlook (or the Acadia) for sale again.
 Sales resumed within days of the notice.

 Production of the Outlook was halted in late 2009.
 However, in February 2010 GM resumed production of the Outlook to use up remaining parts prior to the closing of the Saturn division.
 It is not known how or where they were sold.
 3,637 2010 model year Outlooks were built, 2,507 of them were assembled in the calendar year of 2010.

 Following its discontinuation, the bodyshell of the Outlook was revived as a mid-cycle refresh of the 2013 GMC Acadia.
 The bodyshell of the 2013 Acadia was mostly unchanged from the Saturn Outlook, GM had only made changes to the 2013 Acadia where necessary.